 Any bladed species of grass native to North America can be eaten as a shoot, when it first emerges from the ground or consumed when it goes to seed in the late summer and early fall.
 Make sure the plant is a true grass, which is easily identifiable by the parallel-veined leaf.

 Two notes of caution with eating grass after it has gone to seed.
 Always roast the seeds first, as there are a few species among the thousands that have toxic seeds.
 And also, be able to recognize a fungus infection in grass.
 The fungus is called a rust and looks like a black or dark brown fuzzy material.

 Learn the edible wild berries of North America, for there are quite a few tasty ones and only a small number that are toxic or poisonous.
 There are no poisonous blue-colored berries in North America and white berries are usually toxic and sometimes deadly poisonous.
-Some of the common names of edible wild berries include strawberry, wineberry, blackberry, blueberry, cranberry, huckleberry, elderberry and wild plum.
+Some of the common names of edible wild berries include strawberry, wineberry, blackberry (picture above), blueberry, cranberry, huckleberry, elderberry and wild plum.
 To be certain of your plant look up the Latin name and check the plant description.

 For example there is a lowbush and highbush blueberry.
 The highbush blueberry is scientifically referred to as Vaccinium corymbosum.
 It is edible and also called the huckleberry plant by some.
 The lowbush blueberry can refer to two species vaccinium angustifolium or vaccinium mytilloides, both of which are edible.

 Henri Bauholz is a professional writer covering a variety of topics, including hiking, camping, foreign travel and nature.
 He has written travel articles for several online publications and his travels have taken him all over the world, from Mexico to Latin America and across the Atlantic to Europe.